stelzinga/MF/Management_Framework.md

 The classic approach of Corporate Governance is as follows (Monks, 2011):
 - Shareholders are the Owners of the Venture and expect sustainable growth.
 They elect or *vote* for a small group of people often called the *Board of Directors* to represent their interests.
 The more shares someone holds, the more it can direct the constitution of the Board of Directors.
 - Board of Directors (BOD): people elected by Shareholders to represent their interests by setting the strategic direction of the Venture (Strategy) and by monitoring Management's performance in achieving it.
-The BOD focuses mostly on the Executive level and hiw their decisions impact the Results of Operations.
+The BOD focuses mostly on the Executive level and how their decisions impact the Results of Operations.
 - Management: people assigned with the improvement of Operations such that they yield the Strategy within applicable constraints of incorporation.
 As mentioned before, this goes from Executives or C-suite level all the way down to line Management who ultimately lead Staff.
 - Staff: people who, with the help of Suppliers, and using Assets perform Operations which, if done as planned, yields the Strategy set out by the BOD, and thus satisfying the expectations of the Owners